 As we grow older many things change, but our childhood fascination with animals often follows us into adulthood.
-The same giraffes, rhinos and other creatures that filled our coloring books and bedtime stories we now admire on Animal Planet and movies like March of the Penguins.
+The same giraffes, rhinos, and other creatures that filled our coloring books and bedtime stories we now admire on Animal Planet and movies like March of the Penguins.
 As anyone with a pet knows, few things are more gratifying than having affection for an animal and getting it back in return, whether young or old.

 Our fascination with animals is deeply ingrained in cultures worldwide, often reflected in works of art and architecture.
 Following this cue, plantscapers and commercial designers are wise to incorporate animal based themes and silk topiary animals into commercial spaces.
 Doing so can tug at heartstrings and provide memorable experiences.

 When deciding whether to include an artificial animal in your commercial project, first make sure it fits your design objectives.
-For a full-fledged rainforest or jungle theme, silk topiary animals can bring a setting to life.
+For a full-fledged rainforest or jungle theme, artificial topiary animals can bring a setting to life.
 Silk animals can also add an intriguing touch where least expected, such as a church or park.